← Back to Cade

 This guide walks an Okta administrator through installing the Cade application from the

-Okta App Catalog and configuring single sign-on for their organization.
+Okta App Catalog, configuring single sign-on for their organization, and enabling the

 By the end of this guide, your users will be able to sign in to Cade from their Okta